Home - Our Facilities - Addiction Treatment Programs

 Patients can discuss with their providers regarding their condition instantly and efficiently.
 For those using telemedicine for regular check-ins, it is simpler to get a comprehensive reading of the patient’s everyday life and act on problems immediately.
 This allows for a better possibility of addressing issues before they begin.

 Understanding Patient Comorbidity

 Treating various health issues at once is a challenge.
 Many addictions start as a result of mental and physical health conditions, like chronic pain.
-Telemedicine is a valuable tool for the continuous care of any kind.
+Telemedicine is a valuable tool for continuous care of any kind.
 It works as a means of maintaining the quality of care and prevents severe conditions from becoming more significant in a patient’s life.

 Consolidate Tracking and Action

 Telemedicine may be used to generate healthy behavior patterns.
 By consolidating monitor and response, a continuation of care becomes strengthened, and patients realize how treatment assists in solving problems.
 Some essential behavior-based apps and programs teach patients how to take control of their lifestyle changes.
 Once new, healthy habits become based on communication, patients profit from constant contact and encouragement.

 If you or a loved one suffers from substance abuse, the time is now to get the answers you seek.
 Here at Unity Behavioral Health, our team of specialists can help.
 With offered substance addiction rehabilitation services like medical detox treatment, residential and outpatient treatment, and Telehealth services, we can help in gaining back a healthy, sober lifestyle.

 Get Help Now